ameerkhan97/ameerkhan97.github.io/README.md

-# ameerkhan97.github.io
+# Personal Website

-Ameer Khan's Personal Website
+* Built a responsive personal website from scratch using HTML and CSS